-• The endpoints were generally effective at handling general threats from cyber criminals...
+The endpoints were generally effective at handling general threats from cyber criminals...

 All products were very capable of handling public email- and web-based threat such as those used by criminals to attack Windows PC, tricking users into running malicious files or running scripts that download and run malicious files.
-Public threats, that were live on the Internet on the day the products were tested, were effectively blocked, removed or quarantined so that PCs were protected.
+Public threats, that were live on the Internet on the day the products were tested, were blocked, removed or quarantined so that PCs were protected.
+However, three products were not completely effective.

-...but targeted attacks caused problems for two thirds of the products.
+...but targeted attacks caused problems for some products.

-Six of the nine products provided complete protection against the targeted attacks used in this test.
+Five products provided complete protection against the targeted attacks used in this test.
 It only takes one targeted attack to breach an organisation, so this is a concerning result.